Making the NBA Finals a long time coming for Giannis, Bucks

 “I think accolades from my teammates, in the players around the league, they know what’s up,” he said.
 “They're in the trenches with me.
 If I get the respect from them, that’s all that really matters.”

-Holiday again paced the Bucks early, and should he find the same aggression when and if Antetokounmpo returns, the Suns will have a tough fight on their hands.
+Holiday again paced the Bucks early, and should he find the same aggression when and if Antetokounmpo returns, the Suns — six-point favorites at BetMGM in Game 1 on Tuesday — will have a tough fight on their hands.

 It feels hard to believe in these Bucks, because they seem to play with fire long enough to have marks on their fingertips — but not enough to cause damage.
 They barely survived the Brooklyn Nets, taking two heavyweight shots from Kevin Durant, but all this means is they’re tested.